telefonicaid/fiware-orion/doc/manuals/devel/jsonParse.md

 Let's describe the different parameters one by one.

 ### `ConnectionInfo* ciP`
-This pointer to `ConnectionInfo` is created by the function that MHD (libmicrohttpd) uses for the callbacks while reading the request. ciP contains information about the request such as:
+This pointer to `ConnectionInfo` is created by the function that MHD (libmicrohttpd) uses for the callbacks while reading the request (`connectionTreat` in `src/lib/rest/rest.cpp`). `ciP` contains information about the request such as:

 * HTTP Method/Verb
 * HTTP Headers